A Growing Problem

 We all know of people that are lacking in one or another of these EQ areas and perhaps we can also honestly see ourselves in this spectrum on occasion.
 From the Dictator, who is self-serving and expects blind obedience, to the Lone Wolf, who has strong character but has trouble getting teams to engage, to the Charlatan, who can rally teams but often over promises and under delivers.

 The best leaders are Brilliant, demonstrating strong character and communicating effectively and relationally with their teams.
-The best teams are comprised of individuals that live at their brilliant best reinforced by a culture that recognizes and walks out strong Character EQ and Communication EQ daily.
+The best teams are comprised of individuals that live at their brilliant best reinforced by a culture that recognizes and walks out strong Character EQ and Engagement EQ daily.
 Relationship Matters is dedicated to coaching you along this Brilliant Learning Journey.

 "In a time of deepening relational divide,